I'm Glad: Reception

+Critical

-Steven Morse of The Boston Globe praised the song, describing it as "elegantly" structured.
-The song was nominated for "Choice Love Song" at the 2003 Teen Choice Awards.
+Steven Morse of The Boston Globe praised the song, describing it as "elegantly" structured, while Stephen Thomas Erlewine picked "I'm Glad" as one of the album's best tracks for his AllMusic review.
+Quentin Harrison of Albumism commended the usage of the "P.S.K.
+What Does It Mean?" sample for "refashioning its percussive elements to act as the perfect foil for the melancholic melody of Lopez's song."
+The Paul Oakenfold "Perfecto remix" was highly applauded by Jason Shawhan of About.com, noting that "the half-time compression on the chorus vocals kill it dead," while the "Murk remix" was seen as "a disco masterpiece that brought some deep drama to the track."
+The song was nominated for Choice Love Song at the 2003 Teen Choice Awards.

+Commercial

 "I'm Glad" entered the US Billboard Hot 100 at number 64, on the issue date May 3, 2003.
-In its fourth week on the chart, the song climbed to its peak position of number 32, making it her lowest-charting single since "Feelin' So Good" (2000).
+In its fourth week on the chart, the song climbed to its peak position of number 32, making it her lowest-charting single since "Feelin' So Good" (featuring Big Pun & Fat Joe) in 2000.
 However, it was more successful on the Billboard Hot Dance Club Songs chart, peaking at number four on the issue date July 12, 2003.
-The song made its peak at 11 in the UK Official Charts Company for 14 good weeks.
-"I'm Glad" debuted and peaked at number eight in Canada, becoming her eighth top-ten hit.
+It also peaked at number 13 on both Pop Airplay and Rhythmic charts.
+The song made its peak at 11 on the UK Official Charts Company, spending long fourteen weeks.
+"I'm Glad" debuted and peaked at number eight in Canada, becoming her eighth top-ten hit on the Canadian chart and the third consecutive from the album.
 It also entered the Australian Singles Chart at number ten, its peak position, and was later certified gold by the Australian Recording Industry Association.